 The Signal Department has determined that new pedestrian audible devises were in need of repair.
-Our Technicians replace 47 intersections within with new Wilcox devises and 2 intersections with new Polara devices.
+Our Technicians replace 24 intersections with new Polara devices.

 Public and Employee Access

 The Transition Plan must address the access needs of two groups of people: those being served by the City and those serving the public, i.e., City staff.